 Free consultation for Georgia workers’ compensation injuries

-The Georgia statute of limitations limits how long injured workers have to file a workers’ compensation claim to within 1 year from date of injury, not 2 years like most other personal injury claims.
-Don’t delay.
+Also, it’s important to know that the Georgia statute of limitations limits how long injured workers have to file a workers’ compensation claim to within 1 year from the date of injury, not 2 years like most other personal injury claims.